AlcoholRehabHelp Logo

 • Planning to drive or operate machinery

-• Participating in activities that require alertness, coordination, or skill
+• Participating in sports or activities that require alertness, coordination, or skill

 • Taking OTC or prescription medications that do not mix well with alcohol